 In applying the accounting policies that we use to prepare our consolidated financial statements, we necessarily make accounting estimates that affect our reported amounts of assets, liabilities, revenues and expenses.
 Some of these accounting estimates require us to make assumptions about matters that are highly uncertain at the time we make the accounting estimates.
 We base these assumptions and the resulting estimates on authoritative pronouncements, historical information and other factors that we believe to be reasonable under the circumstances, and we evaluate these assumptions and estimates on an ongoing basis.
 We could reasonable use different accounting estimates could occur from period to period, with the result in each case being a material change in the financial attement presentation of our financial condition or results of operations.
-We refer to accounting estimates of this type as critical accounting estimates.
-We believe that the critical accounting estimates discussed below are among those most important to an understanding of our consolidated financial statements as of October 31, 2009.
+We refer to accounting estimates of this type as critical accounting estimates discussed below are among those most important to an understanding of our consolidated financial statements as of October 31, 2009.

 Transfers of Financial Assets.
 We sell eligible customer receivables to a QSPE that issues asset-backed securities to third-party lenders using these accounts as collateral, and we continue to service these accounts after the sale.
 We recognize the sale of these accounts when we relinquish control of the transferred financial asset.
-When we sell the eligible customer receivables, we record an asset representing the fair value of our residual interest in the cash flows of the QSPE, which is the difference between the interest earned on customer accounts and the cost associated with financing and servicing the transferred accounts, including an estimate of future net credit losses associated with the transferred accounts, plus our retained in the soft accounts plus our retained using a return we estimate would be expected by a market participant.
-We recognize the income from our interest in these sold customer receivables agains on the sale of the asset; interest income and servicing fest.
+When we sell the eligible customer receivables, we record an asset representing the fair value of our residual interest in the cash flows of the QSPE, which is the difference between the interest earned on customer accounts and the cost associated with financing and servicing the transferred accounts, including an estimate of future net credit losses associated with the transferred accounts, plus our retained on timeres in the transferred receivables, discounted using a return we estimate would be expected by a market participant.
+We recognize the income from our unterest in the ses old customer receivables agains on the sale of the asset.
+Interest income and servicing fest.
 This income is included in Finance charges and other in our consolidated statements of operations.
-Additionally, charges in the fair value of our residual interest in the cash flows of the QSPE at recorded in Finance charges and other.
-We value our interest in the fair value of our residual interest in the residual ash flows of the QSPE at fair value.
+Additionally, changes in the fair value of our residual interest in the residual ash flows of the QSPE at fair value.